Providing expertise and innovation in wealth management

-Chapman Tripp’s funds management, investment and savings products and superannuation lawyers are known for their efficient and innovative product development skills and technical ability.
+Our lawyers are known for their efficient and innovative product development skills, industry knowledge, versatility, commerciality and technical ability.

-Our specialists have been closely involved in influencing change in this area in New Zealand.
-We play a leading role in working with law makers, industry bodies and clients, and on our own account, in seeking to ensure that proposed legislation will enhance the industry, is practical and will achieve its stated aims.
+We are at the forefront of our field, being closely involved in influencing the relevant KiwiSaver, Financial Markets Conduct Act (FMCA), portfolio investment entities (PIE) and Financial Advisers law reforms.
+We play a leading role in working with law makers, industry bodies and clients to ensure that proposed legislation is both practical and appropriately flexible.
 We have been active in using these new legal frameworks to develop efficient and innovative investment products.

-Our work includes helping to develop, restructure and design KiwiSaver and complying superannuation funds and innovative products including tax effective PIEs (portfolio investment entities) such as cash and term PIE unit trusts, and NZX listed PIE investments.
+Our work includes helping to develop, restructure and design KiwiSaver schemes, managed investment schemes, workplace savings schemes and innovative products, including tax effective PIEs such as cash and term PIE funds, and NZX listed ETF (passive) investments.

-- on the restructuring of unit trusts, superannuation schemes and other investment products, including closing and suspending funds, migrating unitholders and bulk transfers of superannuation scheme members (including without member consent)
+- on the restructuring of managed investment schemes, superannuation schemes and other investment products, including closing and suspending funds, migrating unitholders and bulk transfers of superannuation scheme members (including without member consent)

 - on acquiring trustee licenses under the new statutory supervisors legislation, including for Trustees Executors Limited